bulbulahmmed/NWIRP/README.md

 # NWIRP
-This github directory contains required model and PEST input files.
-Anybody is encouraged to run the model and verify the work that has been explained on the draft of NWIRP journal written by me and Dr. SC James
+This github directory contains required model and PEST input files that has been explained on the draft of NWIRP journal written by me and Dr. SC James.
+Anybody is encouraged to run the model and verify the work.
 # Model input files
 nwirp directory is for model input and accessory files
 # Initial PEST input and record files